juliaam/authentication-front/README.md

-# Cadastro - FrontEnd (em andamento)
+# Registration - Frontend (In Progress)

-Projeto no qual é possível fazer o cadastro e login por email ou google, com confirmação de email.
+This project allows users to register and log in using email or Google, with email confirmation required.

-## Stack utilizada
+## Tech Stack

-**Front-end:** VueJs , scss e Pinia 🍍.
+**Front-end:** VueJs, SCSS, and Pinia 🍍.

-## Demonstração
+## Demo

 ![image](https://github.com/juliaam/projeto-cadastro-front/assets/35346206/28e71d13-ea9d-4231-94f1-831d60df8232)

+---